PaxalsDisipler/TTK4145-Examprep/scheduling.md

 _Many of these are not very realistic_.
   * All applications are assumed to consist of a fixed set of of tasks.
 (No sporadic tasks.
 Not optimal, but can we worked around)
   * All tasks are periodic, with known periods.
 (Realistic in many systems)
   * The tasks are independent.
-(Completely realistic in an embedded system.)
+(Completely unrealistic in an embedded system.)
   * All system overheads, context-switching times and so on are ignored (i.e. assumed to have zero cost).
 (Depends)
   * All tasks have a deadline equal to their period (that is, each task must complete before it is next released).
 (Inflexible, but fair enough)
   * All tasks have a fixed worst case execution time.
 (Not realistic to know a tight, not overly conservative estimate.)